jctp/linux-zen-config-deltaflyer/README.md

 # Introduction

 This is a config file for the Arch PKGBUILD source of the [Zen Kernel](https://github.com/zen-kernel/zen-kernel) with configurations intended to improve performance on my Dell 3100 Chromebook, which runs Arch.
-If you've somehow landed here looking for how to do this, [MrChromebox's](https://docs.mrchromebox.tech/) tools for installing a custom bootloader (`coreboot`) will help you wave that warranty goodbye.
+If you've somehow landed here looking for how to do this, [MrChromebox's](https://docs.mrchromebox.tech/) tools for installing a custom firmware (`coreboot`) will help you wave that warranty goodbye.

 To get full-fat Linux on this Chromebook, you'll need two USB 3.0 (important!) sticks, one big enough for the installer, one to install it on to - the 16GB MMC inside won't cut it.
 SanDisk do a very nice one that sits almost flush.